Overview of Routing Algorithms

-- It specifies the best path on the network to send data packets over the network from source to destination.
+- It specifies the network’s best path to send data packets over the network from source to destination.

 Explain Routing Algorithms

-There are several properties of routing algorithms such as
+There are several properties of it, such as:

 - Non-Adaptive routing Algorithms: Non-adaptive algorithm does not match the new route once they decide their route.
 This kind of routing also called static routing.